 Arbor Day Celebrated

 The Tree Committee celebrated Arbor Day 2016 in Holbrook-Palmer Park on Saturday, April 9 in the midst of welcome rain.
-With the help of John McClenehan and Chris Regan of McClenehan Tree Service the committee planted a valley oak and two deodora cedars.
+With the help of John McClenehan and Chris Regan of McClenehan Tree Service the committee planted a valley oak and three deodora cedars and one elm.

 About the Committee